Loudoun County Public Schools: Alternative schools

-Special Programs
+Special programs

 Dual Language Immersion (DLI)

-In 2023, Loudoun County Public Schools (LCPS) launched a Dual Language Immersion (DLI) program at two elementary schools: Potowmack Elementary School and Sanders Corner Elementary School.
-The program began with approximately 100 kindergarten students—50 at each site—and represents the division’s first large-scale initiative to offer bilingual instruction in Spanish and English.
+In 2023, LCPS launched a Dual Language Immersion (DLI) program at Potowmack Elementary School in Sterling and Sanders Corner Elementary School in Ashburn.
+The program is open to all kindergarten students in the district, and enrollment is determined through a lottery system.

-The DLI model implemented in LCPS follows a 50/50 instructional split.
-Students spend half of each school day learning math, science, language arts, and computer science in Spanish, and the other half studying social studies and English language arts in English.
-The approach is rooted in immersion pedagogy, which aims to develop biliteracy, bilingualism, and cross-cultural competencies while meeting the same academic standards as traditional English-only programs.
+In the program, students spend half of each school day learning math, science, language arts, and computer science in Spanish, and the other half studying social studies and English language arts in English.